indiqusdocs/yntraa/docs/Subscribers/Networking/VirtualFirewall/DeployingVNFandVMWithinVNF.md

 The following steps help you access the pfsense firewall GUI from your browser using the public IP address:

-1. **Copy the Public IP Address**: From the firewall details page in Yntraa cloud platform, note down the Public IPv4 (L2-WAN) address.
+1. **Copy the Public IP Address**: From the firewall details page in Yntraa Cloud, note down the Public IPv4 (L2-WAN) address.
 2. **Open a Web Browser**
 3. Paste the IP address in the address bar and press **Enter**.
 4. **Ignore the Security Warning**: If a warning appears, it is because of a self-signed certificate.
 Just click **Advanced** and then **Proceed** to continue.